From: Vitor Valeri

 Illustrative image of an Android-based Digital Audio Player (DAP) – shown here is the FiiO JM21 (Image: Vitor Valeri/Hi-Fi Hub)

-DAPs (Digital Audio Players) running the Android operating system have become popular, but they have almost always been launched with older chipsets and older versions of Google’s operating system for smartphones.
-There are several reasons for this, but the main one is the cost of development and optimization for a device aimed at a very small, niche audience that is highly demanding in terms of audio quality and the overall music experience.
+DAPs (Digital Audio Players) running the Android operating system (OS) have become popular; however, they have consistently been released using older chipsets and earlier versions of Google’s smartphone operating system.
+There are several reasons for this, but the primary one is the high cost of development and optimization for a device aimed at a very small and highly specialized niche audience that is nevertheless extremely demanding regarding audio quality and the overall music listening experience.

-Digital Audio Players running Android became popular thanks to music streaming services.
-The growth in the use of this music playback model can be seen in a chart created in September 2022 by James Eagle from the website EEAGLI, which used data from the RIAA (Recording Industry Association of America), the Billboard 200, the IFPI (International Federation of the Phonographic Industry), and the ARIA (Australian Record Industry Association).
+Android-based Digital Audio Players gained popularity primarily due to the growth of music streaming services.
+The increasing adoption of this mode of music consumption can be observed in a chart created in September 2022 by James Eagle from the website EEAGLI, which used data from the RIAA (Recording Industry Association of America), the Billboard 200, the IFPI (International Federation of the Phonographic Industry), and the ARIA (Australian Record Industry Association) as information sources.

-One of the first companies to invest in this Android-based music player format—originally designed for smartphones—was FiiO, a Chinese audio equipment manufacturer founded in 2007.
+One of the first companies to invest in this format of music player using Google’s smartphone-oriented operating system was FiiO, a Chinese audio equipment manufacturer founded in 2007.
 Over the years, other companies entered the Android DAP market, such as iBasso, Hiby, Shanling, and Sony, with its Walkman line of players.

-The key differentiator of a DAP is its hardware and software designed to reproduce music with high fidelity and minimal interference.
-However, to make commercialization viable, it is necessary to balance costs while keeping the device focused on delivering the best possible audio experience.
+The defining characteristic of a DAP lies in its hardware and software, which are designed to reproduce music with high fidelity and minimal interference.
+However, in order to make commercialization viable, it is necessary to balance costs while maintaining the device’s focus on delivering the best possible audio experience.

-The peak of this balance was reached with the Snapdragon 660 and Snapdragon 665 SoCs (System-on-a-Chip), which can be easily found in Digital Audio Players from FiiO, Hiby, Shanling, iBasso, and Cayin.
-To better understand what this means, it is worth reading what FiiO’s founder and CEO, James Chung, has said on the subject.
+The peak of this balance was achieved with the Snapdragon 660 and Snapdragon 665 SoCs (System-on-a-Chip), which are commonly found in Digital Audio Players from FiiO, Hiby, Shanling, iBasso, and Cayin.
+The significance of this choice can be better understood through statements made by FiiO’s founder and CEO, James Chung.

-In an August 2025 post on the Chinese social network Weibo, Chung explained the software development cycle for the SoC used in his company’s DAPs:
+In a post published in August 2025 on the Chinese social network Weibo, Chung explained the software development cycle for the SoCs used in his company’s DAPs:

-“The software development cycle for the main processor took more than two years, with significant investment in personnel to develop and debug the software.
+“The software development cycle for the main processor took more than two years, with substantial investment in personnel to develop and debug the software.

-This is a major technical hurdle—and because the market is very niche, most brands do not even have the capability to develop on Android.
-That is why today there are only a few companies producing Android players.
+This represents a major technical barrier—and because the market is highly niche, most brands do not even have the capability to develop on Android.
+That is why only a few companies today produce Android players.

-And it’s worth noting: some brands do not even develop the software for their Android players themselves.”
+It is also worth noting that some brands do not even develop the software for their Android players themselves.”

 In December 2024, Chung wrote the following in the “FiiO x Jade Audio JM21” thread on the Head-Fi forum:

-“In the player industry, several years have passed since the application of the Qualcomm 660, and no better SoC has been applied to portable players.
-This is an important reason, because the player market is shrinking, and the higher the performance of a new SoC, the greater the required R&D investment.”
+“In the player industry, several years have already passed since the application of the Qualcomm 660, and no better SoC has been adopted in portable players.
+This is an important reason, because the player market is shrinking, and the higher the performance of a new SoC, the greater the required investment in R&D.”

-To give an idea of the scale of investment required when adopting a new SoC in Android DAPs, Chung explained the development costs in an August 2025 Weibo post, noting that these costs are usually spread across multiple models to dilute expenses:
+To illustrate the scale of the investment required when adopting a new SoC in Android DAPs, Chung explained in August 2025 on Weibo that development costs are usually shared across multiple models to dilute expenses:

 “Excluding hardware engineers, there were five software engineers working for two years.
-Each Android software engineer costs more than 300,000 yuan per year (US$41,781 at direct conversion).
-That means labor costs alone were about 3 million yuan (US$417,812 at direct conversion).
+Each Android software engineer costs more than 300,000 yuan per year (US$41,781 at the direct exchange rate).
+In other words, labor costs alone amounted to approximately 3 million yuan (US$417,812 at the direct exchange rate).

-In addition, even after launch, it is still necessary to maintain the team to fix issues and add features.
-From an economic standpoint, changing the processor is very costly—and that is why most brands keep the same chip for many years.”
+Moreover, even after product launch, it is still necessary to retain the team to fix issues and add features.
+From an economic perspective, changing the processor entails extremely high costs—this is why most brands keep the same chip for many years.”

-As if that were not enough, there is also the difficulty of acquiring a Qualcomm SoC, since small companies cannot buy directly from the manufacturer.
-This is precisely the situation faced by DAP manufacturers, whose volumes are much lower than those of companies focused on smartphone sales.
+In addition to these factors, acquiring a Qualcomm SoC is itself a challenge, as small companies cannot purchase directly from the manufacturer.
+This is precisely the case for DAP manufacturers, whose demand volume is far lower than that of companies focused on smartphone sales.

-To be able to purchase a Qualcomm processor, Chung explains that it is necessary to buy third-party modules that “already come with the processor, RAM and flash memory, a power management chip, and other common components, as well as a ready-to-use firmware SDK.”
-FiiO’s founder adds:
+To obtain a Qualcomm processor, Chung explains that it is necessary to purchase third-party modules that “already include the processor, RAM and flash memory, power management chips, and other common components, as well as a ready-to-use firmware SDK.”
+He adds:

-“When FiiO receives the module and software package, we ask the manufacturer to release the source code for certain functions so we can adapt them to our needs.
-Some functions we are not permitted to access—so the module manufacturer has to implement them for us.”
+“When FiiO receives the module and the software package, we request the module manufacturer to release the source code of certain functions so that we can adapt them to our needs.
+For some functions, we do not have permission to access them—so the module manufacturer must implement them for us.”

-For an Android DAP, updating the Android operating system represents “a major investment,” says Chung, who explains why:
+For an Android DAP, updating the Android operating system represents “a major investment,” according to Chung, who explains:

-“Portable players not only need to adapt to certain hardware, but also need to modify the Android system at the system level to bypass SRC and support high sample rate audio formats.”
+“Portable players not only need to adapt to certain hardware, but they also need to modify the Android system at the system level in order to bypass SRC and support high sample rate audio formats.”

-One of the main differences between a Digital Audio Player and a smartphone—beyond audio-focused hardware with lower interference and higher output power—is the ability to bypass the SRC (Sample Rate Conversion) applied by Android’s audio APIs, OpenSL ES (Open Sound Library for Embedded Systems) and AAudio.
+One of the main differentiating factors of a Digital Audio Player compared to a smartphone—beyond audio-focused hardware with lower interference and higher output power—is its ability to bypass SRC (Sample Rate Conversion) applied by Android’s audio APIs, namely OpenSL ES (Open Sound Library for Embedded Systems) and AAudio.

-The OpenSL ES and AAudio APIs are basically used to process audio on Android with low latency and high performance.
-SRC is used to standardize the audio output by the operating system in order to reduce CPU usage, improve audio transmission latency, and save battery life.
+The OpenSL ES and AAudio APIs are essentially used to process audio on Android with low latency and high performance.
+SRC is employed to standardize audio output by the operating system in order to reduce CPU usage, improve audio transmission latency, and save battery life.

-SRC performs resampling, converting all audio files to a 48 kHz sample rate.
-When plugging headphones into the 3.5 mm or 4.4 mm output of a DAP, the music’s sample rate is not altered.
-This can also be avoided by connecting an external DAC via an OTG cable to a smartphone and using an app that allows exclusive audio access to the connected external device.
+SRC performs resampling, converting all audio files to a sampling rate of 48 kHz.
+When headphones are connected to the 3.5 mm or 4.4 mm output of a DAP, the original sample rate of the music is preserved.
+This behavior can also be achieved on smartphones by connecting an external DAC via an OTG cable and using an application that allows exclusive audio access to the connected device.

-Examples of apps that support exclusive audio access when connecting a DAC via USB include:
+Examples of applications that support exclusive audio access when connecting a DAC via USB include:

 • FiiO Music